bigspider/bigspider.github.io/_posts/2020-08-25-bitcoin-is-incentive-aligned-savings-technology.md

 # Footnotes
 ¹ Unless you believe that you can have the free cake since "debt is money that we owe to ourselves" like a [famous economist](https://twitter.com/paulkrugman/status/1180457374705999872), an argument that would make anyone extremely wary, unless they studied economics.

-² Well, even in that case, it's a long a difficult process that typically requires years.
+² Well, even in that case, it's a long and difficult process that typically requires years.
 The 2017 [Segregated Witness](https://en.wikipedia.org/wiki/SegWit) upgrade was in the works since 2015.